openstack-archive/tripleo-incubator/notes.md

      off.
    - Specify the MAC address for each node.
 You need to feed this info to the populate-nova-bm-db.sh script later on.
+   - Create 2 network cards for each VM: nova baremetal requires 2 NICs.

 * Configure your bootstrap VM:
  - Setup a network proxy if you have one: